kakrusch/gramdev/README.md

 ## Implementation approach/design

+your implementation approach/design and the reasons for it (including usage of OT marks, restriction operators, testsuire design, etc), and the challenges that remain.
+You can have subheadings in this document.

+   - new rule for WHQ:
+      -   rule consists of a VP and then allowed stuff before
-   - new rule for WHQ: wh-words are banned in declaratives and vice verse
+      -   wh-words are banned in declaratives and vice verse

    - wh-words as pronouns (only gender and number in specific cases)